We’re preparing the next generation of science, computer science and math teachers.

-Through scholarship support, the New York Noyce STEAM Pipeline Program at Adelphi/NSF Robert Noyce Program is designed to encourage individuals with a background in science and/or trained in STEM fields to consider a teaching career in science education.
+Through scholarship support, the New York Noyce STEAM Pipeline Program at Adelphi/NSF Robert Noyce Program is designed to encourage individuals with a background in science, computer science or math and/or trained in STEM fields to consider a teaching career in math or science education.

-This program allows qualified individuals to earn an MA in Education and a New York State Teaching Certification for grades 7-12 in one of the science disciplines: biology, physics, earth science or chemistry.
+This program allows qualified individuals to earn an MA in Education and a New York State Teaching Certification for grades 7-12 in biology, physics, earth science, chemistry or math.

-Students will receive $26,000 of tuition support for the 13-month graduate program.
+Students will receive a $30,000 scholarship paying full tuition for the 13-month graduate program.

 Situated Teaching and Learning

-A focus on engaging Scholars in learning to develop robust, NGSS aligned curriculum through STEAM approaches embedded with program coursework, workshops and internships (i.e. out of school experiences as well as school-based curriculum).
+A focus on engaging Scholars in learning to develop robust skills in curriculum design through STEAM approaches embedded with program coursework, workshops, residencies, and internships (i.e. out of school experiences as well as school-based field experiences).

 Integration of Non-Formal Learning Experiences